PreciselyData/cloudnative-geocoding/docker/geocoding/README.md

 # Sample Geocoding Application for Docker

 A sample Geocoding application that is containerized in Docker.
-This sample demonstrates the geocoding, reverse geocoding, and interactive geocoding features of the *Spectrum Global Geocoding SDK* running inside a Docker container.
+This sample demonstrates the geocoding, reverse geocoding, verify, predict, lookup and parse features of the *Spectrum Operational Addressing SDK* running inside a Docker container.
 The Geocoding application image can then be deployed into a Kubernetes environment.
 For deployment instructions, see the [Geocoding Application for Kubernetes Deployment Guide](../../k8s/README.md).

 ## Prerequisites
 ### Install the client tools